 As much as you might love designing and coding, words are going to form a huge part of your freelance business.
 Many of us find writing hard and time-consuming.
 Luckily, there are a few tools that can help.

-For those of us who struggle with grammar rules, a Chrome extension called Grammarly could well become your new best friend.
-The extension corrects over 250 types of grammatical mistakes, while also catching contextual spelling errors and poor vocabulary usage.
+For those of us who struggle with grammar rules (20) Grammarly could well become your new best friend.
+The Chrome extension corrects over 250 types of grammatical mistakes, while also catching contextual spelling errors and poor vocabulary usage.
 As it's a browser extension, it can be used wherever there's a text input.

-If you are interested in moving into the freelance world, you can download a free PDF copy of Grow: Volume 1, a book I helped produce with my colleagues at Shopify last year.
-Volume 2 will be released later this year.
+If you are interested in moving into the freelance world, you can download a free PDF copy of Grow: Volume 1, a book I helped produce with my colleagues at Shopify.